DanielJMaia/cookbook-project/README.md

 global_category=mongo.db.categories.find(),
 local_category=mongo.db.categories.find())
 ```
-However, this is bad practice and after my tutor meeting I was told I should really try to figure it out.
+However, this is bad practice and after my mentor meeting I was told I should really try to figure it out.
 The obvious take the easy way out, in this case to just hard code the 6 navigation bar items.
 That would have taken 5 minutes and I doubt it'd have affected the overall quality of the page one bit, but after spending far more time than I'd like to admit trying to find a solution I wasn't ready to give up.
 The final solution was to change the variable from a pointer object to a list object by simply typing
 ```
 local_category=list(mongo.db.categories.find()))
 ```